Markus Heikkinen: Playing career

 On 29 December 2006, in a game for Luton against Birmingham City he was feared to have a compound fracture of the fibula, however it was in fact a nasty gash down his leg, after a late challenge by midfielder Fabrice Muamba.
 He returned to action against Stoke City on 17 February 2007.

 After his years in England Heikkinen played six seasons for Rapid Wien.
 He was a key player of the team, making over 170 appearances for the Austrian Bundesliga side.

-On 10 August 2013, he signed for Norwegian Tippeliga club Start.
+On 10 August 2013, he signed for Norwegian Tippeligaen club Start.
 Heikkinen helped Start avoid relegation with solid performances.

 After years abroad, "Mako" returned to Finland and HJK in December 2013.
 After two seasons with the Helsinki-based side, on 2 September 2015 it was reported that the 36-year-old Heikkinen had signed a three-year player-coach contract with his hometown team AC Oulu.

 International career

 Heikkinen made his national team debut on 4 January 2002 against Bahrain.
 He immediately became an important defensive player to his native team.
 He often played as defensive midfielder.
 However, he returned to his old position as centre back in 2010, after Hannu Tihinen retired in professional football.
 He announced his retirement from international football on 26 September 2011.